fil-james-maclean/animation-styleguide/source/content/02-animation-UX.md

 Animation can make products easier to understand and use.
 It can also evoke certain feelings and change perceptions of a product.

+When animation is included as part of the design process there is more opportunity to make innovative interaction patterns.

 ## Types of animation
 1. UI Framework animations